Devana: Sources

 The first source to mention Devana is the Czech Mater Verborum - a Latin dictionary dating back to the 13th century.
 The text of the dictionary can be read: "Diana, Latonae et Iouis branch" ("Diana, daughter of Jupiter and Latona") and a Czech gloss: "Devana, Letuicina and Perunova dci" ("Devana, daughter of Letuna and Perun").
-However, Mater Verborum was discovered in the 19th century by Václav Hanka, who was proved to have falsified texts on Czech history, making this source incredible.
+However, Mater Verborum was discovered in the 19th century by Václav Hanka, who was proved to have falsified texts on Czech history, making this source unreliable.

 The main source about Devana is Jan Długosz's Annales:

-In another place he writes that when Mieszko ordered to drown the idols of the pagan gods, "this destruction and drowning of the idols is still present and renewed in some Polish villages, where they carry the images of Devana and Morena on a long stick and throw them into the swamps and sink on Laetare Sunday".
+In another place he writes that when Mieszko ordered the drowning of the idols of pagan gods, "this destruction and drowning of the idols is still present and renewed in some Polish villages, where they carry the images of Devana and Morena on a long stick and throw them into the swamps and sink on Laetare Sunday".
 However, the information of Długosz that the custom of drowning Death is a legacy of the destruction of Slavic idols by Christians is false, because this custom is already condemned in the Provincial statutes in short, which were written before Długosz's Annales (1420s).
-In Polish Chronicle a similar custom is described by Marcin Bielski:
+In the Polish Chronicle a similar custom is described by Marcin Bielski:

-From Poland, the goddess is also mentioned by Maciej Stryjkowski: "Diana, the goddess of hunting, was called by the Sarmatians Zievonya or Devana in their language", "Christ, you enlightened Mieszko who was born blind, and you brought Poland to your baptism.
+In Poland, the goddess is also mentioned by Maciej Stryjkowski: "Diana, the goddess of hunting, was called by the Sarmatians Zievonia or Devana in their language", "Christ, you enlightened Mieszko who was born blind, and you brought Poland to your baptism.
 Grom, Ladon, Morana, Pogvizd, Zevana gave up to you".
 Devana is also mentioned by Miechowita, Guagnini, Kromer and priest Wujek.

-Regardless of Długosz, this goddess is mentioned by Oskar Kolberg in his work on Lusatia: „Dživica, goddess of forests and hunting, peculiarly in southern Sorbs.
+Aside from Długosz, this goddess is mentioned by Oskar Kolberg in his work on Lusatia: „Dživica, goddess of forests and hunting, peculiarly in southern Sorbs.
 This beautiful woman with a bow and arrow has greyhounds.
 They also talk about someone who stayed in the forest at noon: Hladaj so, zo dživica k tebi ńepřindže.
 They think that she is hunting also by moonlight.
 Džiwi [means here] wild, and dživina [means] wildmeat.”

 Devana can also be confirmed by toponymy, e.g. the Děvín peak in the Pavlovské Hills, Devínska Nová Ves, or Devin – a Slavic name for Magdeburg and others.

 The only potential, non-Western Slavic source is Sermon by Saint Gregory, which lists the figure of Diva alongside other gods such as Mokosh and Perun.
-Diva passed from Old Russian to Czech and was considered by Josef Jungmann as another name of goddess Lada.
+Diva passed from Old Russian to Czech and was considered by Josef Jungmann to be another name of the goddess Lada.